FirebaseExtended/angularfire/docs/reference.md

 This method returns a promise which is resolved or rejected when the authentication attempt is completed.
-If successful, the promise will be fulfilled with an object containing authentication data about the logged-in user.
+If successful, the promise will be fulfilled with an object containing authentication data about the signed-in user.
 If unsuccessful, the promise will be rejected with an `Error` object.

 Read [our documentation on anonymous authentication](https://firebase.google.com/docs/auth/web/anonymous-auth) for more details about anonymous authentication.